-First presented earlier this year at Baselworld 2016, the new IWC Ingenieur Chronograph “W 125” (ref.
-IW380701) limited edition automatic wristwatch comes in a nice -if somewhat bulky due to its 42 mm wide to 15 mm high proportions- titanium case that features an appealing combination of mirror-polished front surfaces that are lovely accented by deliberately roughly brushed sides.
+First presented at the Baselworld 2016, the limited edition IWC Ingenieur Chronograph “W 125” (ref.
+IW380701) comes in a nice -if somewhat bulky due to its 42 mm wide to 15 mm high proportions- titanium case.
+Like a true luxury piece, the case features an appealing combination of mirror-polished front surfaces that are lovely accented by deliberately roughly brushed sides.
 Set to go on sale in just three or four months (the Swiss watchmakers mentions “autumn” in its press release), the new member of the legendary Ingenieur family will be offered at a competitive -all things considered- price of just over $7000 USD.

 A watch like this is just bound to be a bestseller.
 While clearly not offering anything groundbreaking in terms of industrial design, it basically compiles everything we love about the Ingenieur family -including elegantly-ruggedized look, high-contrast dial layout and a good mechanism that keeps everything going- into one competitively priced, versatile package that looks nice with any sort -from formal to casual- of attire.